What is the breech presentation?

 Breech presentation is when the fetus' feet or butt present first to the vagina, as compared to vertex presentation where the head presents first.

 About 1 in 4 fetuses are in breech position by 28 weeks and about 1 in 30 fetuses are in breech presentation close to the due date.
-After 9 months of the pregnancy, no mom wants to hear that her baby is in the breech position and a Cesarean section (C-section) may be needed for a safer delivery.
+After 9 months of the pregnancy, no mom wants to hear that her baby is in the breech position and that a Cesarean section (C-section) may be needed for a safer delivery.
 If a prenatal ultrasound is not performed, and mom is not prepared, breech births can be even scarier when the feet appear during the pushing phase instead of the crowning of a head.
 Here are a few simple facts about breech birth to put mom’s mind at ease:

 - Some doctors will order an ultrasound at this phase of pregnancy to assure the baby is in a head-down position.
 Even if an ultrasound is not performed, doctors can feel the woman’s belly for the head position.

 The three types of breech position

 - Frank breech describes a baby who chooses to come out buttocks-first instead of head-first.

 - Complete breech is also a buttocks down position, but the legs are located near the buttocks instead of the head, as is the case with Frank breech.